raheel-ahmed-04/raheel-ahmed-04/README.md

 - 👋 Hi, I’m Raheel
-- 🏫 I'm am a Software Engineering Student
+- 🏫 I'm am a Software Engineering Student at COMSATS University
-- 👀 I’m interested in AI(Machine Learning and Deep Learning)
+- 👀 I Specialize in Web Development and Software Development
-- 🌱 On road to be a Data Science Expert
 - 📫 How to reach me WhatsApp @ 03355047228

 <!---